k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07b_param_implementation_param_coupling.md

 ### AI-based Generation

 The AI-based generated entities are not 'synced' from a data source.
-The AI process generates entities, and the TDM imports the generated entities to Fabric.
-A post TDM process exports the parameter tables of the imported entities,enabling a selection of these entities based on parameters.
+The AI process generates entities, and TDM imports the generated entities to Fabric.
+A post TDM process exports the parameter tables of the imported entities, enabling a selection of these entities based on parameters.

 Click [here](/articles/TDM/tdm_gui/14e_task_source_ai_based_generation.md) for more information about the AI-based generation.